maciejs20/Grenton2Homekit/README.md

 At this time all configuration of Grenton2Homekit is done via constants.js editing.

 You have to set:
+- _HAPPINCODE - set pincode to pair Apple devices
-- _GATEHOST to URL of Your Grenton HTTPGate
+- _GATEHOST - set to URL of Your Grenton HTTPGate
 - _OUTLETS - should contain ID and names for Your digital outs (get them from Grenton's ObjectManager -> DOUXXXXX ->ID, remove CLU ID from this field). i.e. if there is a CLU244004970->DOU7221, than You have to put only DOU7221).
 Name may be set to anything meaningfull.
 Example:
 ```